smallwat3r/sketch/readme.md

 -  `s` automatically open a new draft file from the sketch directory.
 -  `s -h` or `s --help` to get help on how to use sketch.
 -  `s -l` or `s --last` to re-open the last sketch file you saved.
+-  `s -ll` to re-open the second last sketch file you saved.
+-  `s -lll` to re-open the third last sketch file you saved.
 -  `s -pu` or `s --purge` to purge all the draft files sketch created.

  Sketch is archiving the saved draft files under a directory at  `~/.sketch.swp` , all the files are named as `<incremental_integer>.sketch`